By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Counselors and insurance companies are not expecting you to be all better at the end of treatment.
-What is expected is that the symptoms will be reduced till they no longer interfere with your ability to work, have friends or family relationships.
+What is expected is that the symptoms will be reduced until they no longer interfere with your ability to work, have friends or family relationships.

-If you symptoms seem stable, the counselor may decide that they can’t justify billing your insurance anymore and that means they need to terminate therapy with you or you will have to pay yourself.
+If your symptoms seem stable, the counselor may decide that they can’t justify billing your insurance anymore and that means they need to terminate therapy with you or you will have to pay yourself.

 Even in this circumstance counselors may need to revert back to point 1.
 When does the counselor’s seeing you become more for them, to make a profit, than for you?

 Those are some of the reasons a counselor may say they have to stop seeing you, they may be others in particular cases.
 Hope that helps explain the process.

 - What is a therapist?
 What do therapists do? (counselorssoapbox.com)